PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 An interesting lens for thinking about complexity in a world of increasing compute is: what is the complexity of an algorithm in the limit of infinite parallel compute?
 For a fascinating deep dive on this, see ["Attention is Logarithmic (Actually)"](https://supaiku.com/attention-is-logarithmic).

-Finally, as a personal aside, a pet peeve of mine is when the complexity of attention is written as as $\mathcal{O}(T^2)$, silently treating the embedding dimension as a constant.
+Finally, as a personal aside, a pet peeve of mine is when the complexity of attention is written as
+$\mathcal{O}(T^2)$, silently treating the embedding dimension as a constant.
 This is problematic for two reasons.
 First, the embedding dimension is in the thousands for frontier models, so it's not exactly a small constant.
 Second, a sparse attention algorithm that actually addressed the $D$ term and reduced complexity to say, $\mathcal{O}(T^2 \log D)$, could still represent a meaningful advance despite still being quadratic in $T$.

 ---

 ## 6. Attention Heads: Work-Partitioning and Low-Rank Updates

 The standard framing of multi-head attention is about <span class="idea">work-partitioning</span>: keys, queries, and values are sliced along the embedding dimension, heads perform attention independently on their slices, the results are concatenated and then projected using $W_O$ before being added to the residual stream.

 **In pseudocode:**